Do you want your business to grow, and do you want a (sustainable) solid profit?

 Why are we consultants always asking, “What is your strategy”?

 Apparently, there are quite a lot of entrepreneurs who do not quite appreciate the need for a strategy.
 Maybe they have achieved their current success with hard work, cleverness and no strategy.
 So, why do they need a strategy now?

 It is actually unfair to accuse entrepreneurs of failing to understand the importance of having a strategy.
 All types of companies in all trades and sizes either fail to have a logical strategy or they haven’t communicated the strategy to the ranks.
 Without having the statistical foundation for the following statement, I do believe I am pretty close to reality: > 75% of all companies either do not have a clear strategy or the strategy is understood by neither the management team nor the staff.
 This is the basis for an immense waste of resources, where millions of people are working hard every day to accomplish things that basically don’t bring value.

 Strategy: The objective of having a strategy is to achieve more with less: Your current position is A. You want to get to B. Your strategy tells you how to get there most effectively.

-Need: When more than one person is working together achieving an objective, it makes good sense to have a plan detailing who does what when.
+Need: When two or more persons are working together to achieve an objective, it makes good sense to have a common understanding of how they will achieve their objectives and a plan detailing who does what when.
 To make a meaningful plan you must have a strategy.
 Thus, you need a strategy to make a meaningful plan.

 Are there situations when you really don’t need a strategy?